 St Andrew's is a church of England school and is part of the Diocese of Salisbury Academy Trust.

-Our school motto ' Embracing life through inspiring learning' is taken from John 10:10 ; 'I have come that they may have life, and have it to the full.'
+Our school motto ' make a difference' echoes the words from John 10:10 ; 'I have come that they may have life, and have it to the full.'
 We believe that children's experiences at our school should enable them to enjoy all aspects of their life at school and help them to lead fulfilled and successful lives.

 We reviewed our values last year and took part in workshops and events to unpick Christian values and to consider which are most relevant for our school today.